ryz1g/Handwritten_Numbers_recognition/README.md

 5) model_w.h5 - Contains weights for the Model.
 6) test4.jpg - A test image.

 Update 27/10/2020 - Model weights retrained on processed MNIST and performance improved in further testing.
+A few exceptions dealt with.